php-coder/ansible-role-oraclejdk/README.md

 Example of usage with default parameters:

-    - hosts: localhost
+    - hosts: all
       roles:
          - php-coder.oraclejdk

 Example of usage to install OracleJDK 7:

-    - hosts: localhost
+    - hosts: all
       roles:
          - { role: php-coder.oraclejdk, oraclejdk_package: 'oracle-java7-installer' }